teamfacet/facet-blog/content/posts/bootstrapping-our-startup-in-the-open.md

 ---
-title: "Bootstrapping our startup in the open"
+title: Bootstrapping our startup in the open
-date: 2019-02-28T12:51:56-07:00
+date: 2019-02-28 19:51:56 +0000
-draft: true
-authors: ["Robert Sweeney"]
+authors:
+- Robert Sweeney
-categories: ["Announcements"]
+categories:
+- Announcements
-tags: ["Startups", "Business", "Facet"]
+tags:
+- Startups
+- Business
+- Facet
-lead: "Starting today I'm going to be sharing publicly our company financial information, metrics, goals and strategies.
+lead: Starting today I'm going to be sharing publicly our company financial information, metrics, goals and strategies.
 Want to know how much money Facet is making?
 We're going to start publishing it.
-I'm super nervous about it, but I hope by doing this we can provide a live case study for people that want to bootstrap their own company."
+I'm super nervous about it, but I hope by doing this we can provide a live case study for people that want to bootstrap their own company.
+draft: true

 ---
 Starting today I'm going to be sharing publicly our company financial information, metrics, goals and strategies.
 Want to know how much money Facet is making?
 We're going to start publishing it.
 I'm super nervous about it, but I hope by doing this we can provide a live case study for people that want to bootstrap their own company.

 ## Why are we doing this?

 Before starting my first company, I spent 10 years as a software engineer at Microsoft and Netflix.
 I wanted to become an entrepreneur, but I didn't know anything about business.
 At first I felt like I needed to find a "business" co-founder, but after six months of searching, I gave up.
 I decided that I was going to be the business guy and just figure things out as I went.
 It was very scary and I've felt completely out of my comfort zone ever since.

 Since leaving Netflix in 2012, I've started two reasonably successful businesses - first Facet, which I bootstrapped, and second, Numetric, for which I raised $16M in VC funding.
 Along the way I've learned from countless painful mistakes.
 I think my learnings would be helpful for other software engineers that want to start a company some day. **On this blog you'll find help, advice and educational content specifically designed for software engineers that want to become founders of their own company.**

 An essential component to learning how to start and run a company is to understand the basics of business finance and operations.
 By sharing our company financials, operational metrics and business strategy, you'll get an inside look into how an early stage company works.
 As we share the intimate details of our company I will include detailed explanations of what the different business concepts mean.
 My hope is that by reading this blog you will be better prepared when you decide to go from dev to founder.